Shopping for djembes but can’t quite tell the difference between one and the next?

 The djembe is made up of 4 main parts:

-Djembe shells are carved from a single piece of wood.
-Hard and dense woods work best because they produce the loudest tone.
+Hard dense woods generally work best as a default, since they produce the loudest tone.

 - African and regular mahogany